 Every Sunday Morning

-The church gathers together every Sunday morning to minister to one another.
+The church (defined as God’s people) gather together every Sunday morning to minister to one another.
 We welcome all to be our guest!
 We live in a great city where many folks choose to visit on vacation.
 Therefore, we are a guest friendly church and look forward to meeting you and your children 🙂

 The Greek word for “fellowship” is koinonia, which means “communion,” or “communication.”
 We simply desire to make friends with one another!

 1 John 1:3 – “That which we have seen and heard we declare to you, that you also may have fellowship with us; and truly our fellowship is with the Father and with His Son Jesus Christ.”

 First John reminds us that our fellowship, our koinonia, our partnership, what we really share in common, is Jesus Christ.
 That’s what the Apostle John is sharing in this verse.
 Our fellowship is with the Father and with His Son.
 We say, “Koinonia with us, participate with us.
 Take part together with us in what we have found.”
 What is it that we have found?
 A relationship with the Father and with the Son.
 In fact, it says truly our fellowship, our koinonia, our partnership, what we partake of together is the Father and the Son.

 The Upper Room